merckey/bloomtree-allsome/README.md

 # Usage Details

-To build an SBT-AS, follow these steps:
+To build an RRR-compressed SBT-AS, follow these steps:

 1.  `bt hashes [-k 20] hashfile`